amzn/xfer/CONTRIBUTING.md

 * Do all public functions have docstrings including examples?
 If you added a new module, did you add it to the Sphinx ```api.rst``` file in the ```doc``` folder?
 * Is the code style correct (PEP8)?
 You can verify this by running `flake8` from the top level directory.
 * Is the commit message formatted correctly?
 * If this is a large addition, is there a tutorial or more extensive module-level description?
-Did you discuss the addition in a [CIP](CIP)?
-Is there an issue related to the change?
-If so, please link the issue or CIP.
+Did you discuss the addition in a [feature request](https://github.com/amzn/xfer/issues/new?template=feature_request.md) and provide a link to it?
 ## Setting up a development environment

 ### Building the code